Jarian-N27/Natural-Language-Processing-Customer-Reviews/README.md

 # Natural-Language-Processing-Customer-Reviews

-# NLP Project: [Project Name]

 🚧 **This README is a work in progress.
 Updates will be made soon.** 🚧

-## 📌 Project Overview
+## 📌 Project Summary
-This project leverages **Natural Language Processing (NLP)** to analyze sentiment in customer reviews and classify them to be positive, neutral, or negative
-Using state-of-the-art NLP techniques, the system processes, analyzes, and extracts meaningful insights from textual data.
+This project focuses on developing a Natural Language Processing (NLP) model to automate sentiment analysis of customer feedback for a retail company.
+The objective is to compare traditional machine learning (ML) approaches (e.g., Naive Bayes, SVM, Random Forest) with a deep learning-based approach using a Transformer model from Hugging Face (DistilBERT) to classify reviews as positive, neutral, or negative.

 ## 🔧 Technologies & Tools
 - **Programming Language:** Python